CRDP/CRSC Open Season Frequently Asked Questions

 Q: Why did I receive an Open Season letter?

 A: Retirees who are eligible for both CRDP and CRSC will receive an annual Open Season letter with the amount of both entitlements.
 Since retirees cannot receive both entitlements, you have the opportunity to make an election during each Open Season.

 Q: Do I need to return my election letter if I want to remain under the same program?

 A: No, you are not required to respond if you want to keep your election the same.
-If an Open Season election form is not returned by March 1, we will treat this as a passive election and continue to pay you under the same program until the next annual Open Season.
+If an Open Season election form is not returned by the deadline, we will treat this as a passive election and continue to pay you under the same program until the next annual Open Season.

 Q: What happens if I forgot to check the box on the form?